Sponsored by Asahikawa City

 One of the most zany furniture pieces I came across was an ottoman covered in a thick fur coat.
 That in itself was not notable, but the fur tail and wooden feet made it a true original.
 No matter how many times I did a double-take I couldn’t shake the feeling that the ottoman could come to life and walk out of the design center on its own four legs.

 My favorite furniture pieces were far and away the diverse selection of lamps.
 I think these designers were playing with something extra—not just considering the shape and color and material in their pieces, but also the diffusion of light from the lamp, whether hanging or standing.
-Some took on abstract futuristic forms, projecting bright white fluorescent light.
+Some took on abstract futuristic forms, projecting bright white fluorescent light across their display area.

-Others took a mellower yellow turn, with warm glowing orbs filling one layout.
-One of the most creative pieces I saw on display was a lamp that had been in an oak tree.
+Others took a mellower yellow turn, with warm glowing orbs filling one room.
+One of the most creative pieces I saw on display though was a lamp fashioned from an oak tree.
 The tree appeared to have been chopped into parts, then stacked back together, one cross section loosely place on top of another.

 Most display cubicles were organized around the designer or studio that had produced the work in the room.
-With dozens and dozens of cubicles, I could really appreciate the rich diversity of Asahikawa furniture design, from the kitschy dog carvings for children, to elegant interior art objects.
-Walking away from the Asahikawa Design Center, I had a new appreciation for the city’s long history of woodworking, taking Hokkaido’s natural resources and reimagining them into striking pieces of art and a thriving local industry.
+With dozens and dozens of cubicles, I could really appreciate the rich diversity of Asahikawa’s furniture design industry, from the kitschy dog carvings for children, to elegant interior art objects.
+Walking away from the Asahikawa Design Center, I had a new appreciation for the city’s long history of woodworking, taking Hokkaido’s natural resources and reimagining them into striking pieces of art and a thriving local artisan community.

 To reach the Asahikawa and Higashikawa area you can take one of seven flights offered daily between Tokyo Haneda Airport and Asahikawa Airport, a journey just shy of 100 minutes.
 If you’re traveling via Kyoto or Shirakawa-go, you can book the one daily flight out of Nagoya.
 Using the ANA Experience JAPAN Fare or the JAL Japan Explorer Pass those flights will run just 10,800 yen.
 Asahikawa airport is in service even in deep winter, with 99% of flights running despite harsh weather conditions.
 From Hokkaido’s capital city, Sapporo, train travel to Asahikawa Station will take 90 minutes on the JR Limited Express.
 Both Higashikawa and Asahikawa are easy points of departure to experience the natural beauty of Mt.
 Daisetsuzan, the highest mountain in Hokkaido.